 Russian Officials Accuse Madonna Of Visa Violation, Could Face Ban

-International pop star Madonna has been accused of failing to obtain a proper work permit to hold two concerts in Russia last summer.
+International pop star Madonna has been accused of failing to acquire a proper work permit to hold two concerts in Russia last August.

 The 54-year-old singer took her MDNA tour to the country last summer for shows in Moscow and St. Petersburg, but Russian officials have now suggested the star did not have the proper paperwork for commercial performances.

 Madonna caused controversy during her visit by openly backing incarcerated musicians Pussy Riot and promoting gay rights, a move which sparked a lawsuit from conservative activists.
 The legal action was dismissed by a judge earlier this year.

 Now, the Like A Virgin singer is said to have obtained the wrong kind of visa for her visit and concert organizers may now face a hefty fine and could face a ban from Russian authorities.